-The standard SOURCE routine and associated input require all particles to be created which
+The standard SOURCE routine and associated input require all particles to be created which:

-- are at the same point in space, - are isotropic ( $UINP = VINP = WINP = 0$ ) or monodirectional ( $UINP^2 + VINP^2 + WINP^2 = 1$ ) in direction,
+• are at the same point in space

+• are isotropic ( $UINP = VINP = WINP = 0$ ) or monodirectional ( $UINP^2 + VINP^2 + WINP^2 = 1$ ) in direction

-- have one group-dependent energy spectrum with optional biasing (one group for all source particles may also be set by input), - have a delta function distribution in time (usually AGSTRT = 0.0), - have the same weight (WTSTRT usually 1.0).
+• have one group-dependent energy spectrum with optional biasing (one group for all source particles may also be set by input)

+- have a delta function distribution in time (usually AGSTART = 0).

+- have the same weight (WTSTART usually 1.0)

 A system with fissionable media requires a fission spectrum for each fissionable medium to be specified by input.
 If any other source distribution and/or biasing is required, special programming is required.
 The user may (1) write a new SOURCE routine (with the standard calling parameters), (2) modify the standard routine, or (3) call another routine from the standard routine.
 Any standard input variable not reset in the user source remains unchanged and is used for all source particles.
-The source routine is called one time for each starting particle and all source particles are processed before the random walk begins; i.e., the source routine is not actually in the random walk sequence.
-NAME and NAMEX are assigned consecutively in MSOUR, the routine which calls SOURCE.
+The source routine is called one time for each starting particle and all source particles are processed before the random walk begins, i.e., the source routine is not actually in the random walk sequence.
+NAME and NAMEX are assigned consecutively.
 In the following examples it is assumed that a subroutine SOUR1(IG,U,V,W,X,Y,Z,WATE,AG) is called at the end of the standard SOURCE routine.

-- Source Example #1 (see Fig. 7)
+- o Source example #1 (see Figure 7).

 Consider a plane source in the YZ plane with particles starting in the +X direction.
-The plane extends to $\pm 10$ cm in both Y and Z directions.
+The plane extends to $\pm 10$ in both Y and Z directions.
 The spatial distribution is uniform over the entire plane, but it is desired to start 2/3 of the particles from the -Y half and 1/3 from the +Y half.
 This bias requires a weight correction.
-The unnormalized angular distribution for the -Y half is cosine distributed, peaked in the +X direction; i.e., $f(\mu) = \mu$ , the polar angle cosine.
+The unnormalized angular distribution for the -Y half is cosine distributed, peaked in the +X direction, i.e., $f(\mu) = \mu$ , the polar angle cosine.
 The angular distribution on the other half is isotropic in the forward direction.
 The routine for this case is in Fig. 8.
-If the natural angular distribution on the -Y side had been the same as on the left but given a cosine bias, then an additional correction, WTCOR = $0.5/P1/(2.U)$ , would be necessary; i.e., natural $f(\mu)$ /biased $f(\mu) = 1/2\mu$ due to normalization.
+If the natural angular distribution on the -Y side had been the same as on the left but given a cosine bias, then an additional correction would be necessary; $WTCOR = 0.5/P1/(2.U)$ , i.e., natural $f(\mu)/\text{biased } f(\mu) = 1/2\mu$ due to normalization.
 If the source had been a volume, rather than a plane, an X selection similar to Y or Z would have given a uniform volumetric source.